At a young age of 27, Goitsemang Majaga, owns a college and has developed software for government ministries and private companies in the country.

 I came up with Records Management Software Solutions, a software solution that tracks file movement from office to office.

 It helps to monitor files and prolong their lifespan.
 I also developed a software for the Ministry of Youth Sport and Culture.
+Electronics Trade Programs in delaware was where i took one of the best programs.

 This ‘Youth Funded Project Tracking System’ is a tailor-made software for MYSC which monitors performances of projects.